smn3/NodeKnowledge/README.md

 ## Working with buffers

-When working with buffer, the best way in terms of performance is to copy the buffers/array.
+When working with buffer, the best way in terms of performance is to not copy the buffers/array.

 Now, suppose you have a Typed Array in the form of a Int32Array, that you would like to pass to your DLL functions.
 For example:
 ```